 Ingredients for Vietnamese Cassava Cake, including Frozen Grated Cassava, Coconut Milk, Sweetened Condensed Milk, Tapioca Starch, Melted Butter, Vanilla Sugar, Shredded Coconut Meat, Salt

-Sweetened Condensed Milk: A rich and sweet ingredient that adds depth and sweetness to the cake.
+• Sweetened Condensed Milk: A rich and sweet ingredient that adds depth and sweetness to the cake.
+It is a popular ingredient in Vietnamese desserts and drinks, such as Vietnamese Flan, Vietnamese Coffee, and Egg Coffee.

-Coconut Meat (Optional but Highly Recommended): While not essential, including coconut meat adds extra texture and a burst of coconut flavor.
+• Shredded Coconut (Optional but Highly Recommended): some coconut meat will add extra texture and a burst of coconut flavor.

 Prepare the Batter